wbcmedia/wbcmedia.github.io/draft.md

 **_Cicely_** : I shall be doing the Charleston which is a new dance from America.
 It's the absolute bees-knees

-- [ ] Careless Whisper is a bit quiet

 - Cicely does Charleston dance routine

 **_Lord Naff_** : Well that was very exciting, though obviously the opera singing was excellent too.
 Now Norman, apparently you're doing some magic tricks?

 **_Norman_** : Good evening ladies and gentlemen, I am Norman the Abnormal.
 Could I have a volunteer from the audience please?